 - Completion of an official evaluation form by a preceptor regarding student performance

-Planning for the elective courses will be your responsibility, with a timeline requiring you to complete all details approximately 60 days in advance.
+Planning for the elective courses will be your responsibility, with a timeline requiring you to complete all details approximately 60 days

 The electives will receive pass/fail grades in your official student transcript.

 If you do not complete the required arrangements by the deadline, you will receive a grade of F.

 You will not be allowed to do international rotations to fulfill the M3 elective requirements.